pkarl/lambda-openai-bootstrap/README.md

 # lambda-openai-bootstrap

-#### 🚨 **CAUTION
+> ### 🚨 **CAUTION** 🚨

-**: This is beta software that generates un-auth'd API gateway endpoints which use OpenAI APIs.
-Do not share those endpoints with anyone. 🚨 For now, I encourage you to destroy the infra after use.
+> This is beta software that generates un-auth'd API gateway endpoints which use OpenAI APIs.
+Do not share those
+> endpoints with anyone.
+> For now, I encourage you to destroy the infra after use.
 Command below.

 > TODO: add auth